FOREX-Yen soft, dollar at 1-month high as risk appetite trickles back

 The moves came amid a U.S. market holiday on Monday and following surveys that showed robust growth in European factories and a rebound in China manufacturing activity.
 The reports lifted prospects for broad-based global recovery on the back of a U.S. revival.

-The Australian dollar popped higher after the Reserve Bank of Australia kept interest rates on hold as expected while staying mum on the policy outlook.
+The Australian dollar sagged after soft local retail sales data, though it kept much of overnight gains made on improved risk sentiment ahead of an interest rate decision in Australia.

-The currency briefly reclaimed 90 U.S. cents and last stood at 90.45 cents up 0.6 percent on the day, pushing further above a three-year trough around $0.8848 plumbed last month.
+The currency briefly reclaimed 90 U.S. cents before stepping back to $0.8975, down 0.2 percent on the day and not far off a three-year trough around $0.8848 plumbed last month.

-"This was the Reserve Bank really trying to avoid sending any message out.
-The statement is very short, it's very similar to the previous one, it's basically the Reserve Bank trying not to attract attention to itself ...
-It's very much in a data-dependent mode," said Brian Redican, senior economist at Macquarie Bank in Sydney.
+The Aussie's near-term focus is an interest rate decision by the Reserve Bank of Australia due at 0430 GMT.

+All 23 economists polled by Reuters expect the RBA to leave its cash rate unchanged at a record low 2.5 percent and investors are keen to see if the central bank will signal a clear easing bias.
+Debt markets are priced for no policy action.

 Market players also kept an eye on emerging market currencies, some of which have been hit by worries that an end in the Fed's stimulus could prompt investors to shift funds back to U.S. markets.